Skip to Content

 Nevertheless, as a responsible pet parent, you have to do all you can to make sure your pooch is happy and healthy.

-That means embracing the ugly side of dog parenting.
-When your pet is in pain, you need to step in and offer something to soothe the pain and hopefully deal with the root cause once and for all.
+When your pet is in pain, for instance, you need to step in and offer something to soothe the pain and hopefully deal with the root cause once and for all.

 Why Do Dogs Get Sore Bums?